gohugoio/hugoDocs/content/en/methods/page/Translations.md

 ---
 title: Translations
-description: Returns all translations of the given page, excluding the current language, sorted by language weight.
+description: Returns all translations of the given page, excluding the current language, sorted by language weight then language name.
 categories: []
 keywords: []
 params: